 I hate to stop writing this and I hope I have wetted your appetite for more from this book!
-It is only $5.99 from either http://www.christianbook.com/love-life-for-every-married-couple/ed-wheat/9780310214861/pd/0214866 or http://www.amazon.com/Love-Life-Every-Married-Couple/dp/0310214866 and is a real bargain for the returns it promises.
+It under $12.00 from either this Christian Book website or Amazon.
+It is a real bargain for the returns it promises.
 I am not being paid to say any of this.
 My motive for promoting this book?
 I found the cure for cancer so to speak, cancer in loveless marriages.
-Why not promote the cure that I got for a mere few bucks?
+Why not promote the cure that I received for a mere few bucks?

 Every marriage would benefit from a refresher course on how to keep your love alive and flourishing!
-We love what we now have and our first 13 years were lacking several of these facets, but we thank God, we had enough left that we could once again fall in love, had our love rekindled and now we are staying in love!
+We love what we now have; and, our first 13 years were lacking several of these facets.
+We thank God, we had enough left that we could once again fall in love, had our love rekindled and now we are staying in love!